-Our first cohort of Kofi Annan Changemakers completed their programme at the end of 2021 with the young leaders convening in Geneva for exchanges on leadership, resilience, negotiations, and forging consensus, and to fine-tune their project and pitching skills.
+Our first cohort of Kofi Annan Changemakers will complete their programme in June 2022.
+The young leaders convened in Geneva at the end of 2021 for a face-to-face module on leadership, resilience, negotiations, and forging consensus, and to fine-tune their project and pitching skills.

 “The programme wasn’t just about improving our skills to enhance our projects, it also given us the platform to meet new people that could help us in our changemaking work.”